NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

     Attribute record2[numOfAttributes2];
     Attribute targetRecord[numOfAttributesInTarget];

+    // reset the search index of `srcRelation1` in the relation cache
+    // using RelCacheTable::resetSearchIndex()

     // this loop is to get every record of the srcRelation1 one by one while (BlockAccess::project(srcRelId1, record1) == SUCCESS) {